SoftUni-Internal/interactive-content/EN/01-Internet-Explained/00-Lesson-Introduction.md

 **8. The Future of the Internet**

-- How the Internet of Things will change the world
+- How the Internet of Things will influence the world

 [/slide]